endless7377/endless7377/README.md

 - 👋 Hi, I’m @endless7377
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning some languages
+- 🌱 I’m currently learning react and python.
+- 🌱 I have learned Html,Css,Javascript.
-- 💞️ I’m looking to collaborate on website making
+- 💞️ I’m looking to collaborate on website development
 - 📫 How to reach me anantgoel7377@gmail.com

 <!---